 20. Pin Up Dreadlocks

 All you ladies with shoulder length dreadlocks out there, listen up!
 I have a style for you that will turn you into a gorgeous pin-up girl.
 And all you need is a bandana to do it!
-Just gather all your dreads at the crown of your head and tie them up with your red bandana.
-Fan out your dreads around your head to add fullness to your look.
+Just gather all your dreads at the crown of your head and tie them up with your purplish-violet bandana.

 21. Denim Shaded Dreadlocks

-Here’s a great thing about dreadlocks—if you don’t want to damage your hair by coloring it in bright colors, you can just go for some colorful dreadlock extensions to fulfill your hair color dreams.
-One of the lovely styles you can go for are these denim blue and gray extensions that are sure to add a cool vibe to your look.
+Here’s an impressive thing about dreadlocks—if you don’t want to damage your hair by coloring it in bright colors, you can just go for some colorful fashionable dreadlocks extensions to fulfill your hair color dreams.
+One of the lovely and attractive styles you can go for are these denim blue and gray extensions that are sure to add a cool vibe to your look.

 22. Dreadlocks Short Bob